Reward Fine-Tuning Two-Step Diffusion Models via Learning Differentiable Latent-Space Surrogate Reward: Implementation Details

 \paragraph{T2I-prompt-873K} We curate a set of 873k unique prompts from the text prompts of a combination of DiffusionDB \cite{wang2022diffusiondb} and open-prompts (\href{https://github.com/krea-ai/open-prompts}{link}).
 Specifically, we first combine the two prompt sets to obtain a set of 2.9M prompts.
 After post-processing to de-duplication, we obtain 1.5M unique prompts.
 Then we adopt the active prompt selection from UniFL \cite{zhang2024unifl} to create a more diverse and balanced prompt subset where (almost) all prompt has its closest prompt at least greater than some thresh $T$ for some distance measurement.
 We measure the distance between prompts as the normalized L2 distance of text features from \href{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}{this} text encoder and use \href{https://faiss.ai/index.html}{FAISS} for nearest neighbor search.
 We finally ended up with 873k prompts.

 \paragraph{Pre-trained LCM based on SSD-1B} To perform latent consistency distillation using SSD-1B \cite{gupta2024progressive} as the teacher, we generate 700k (prompt, image) pairs as training data from 700k prompts sampled from T2I-prompt-873k.
 Each image is of resolution $1024^2$ and generated by SDXL for 40 steps and SDXL-refiner (added noise of strength $0.2$) for another 8 steps with a guidance scale of $7.0$.
 We train this LCM with most hyper-parameters similar to the original LCM paper, with the exception that we use $100$ sampling steps instead of $50$ (i.e., a skipping step of $10$ instead of $20$).
 We use a fixed learning rate of $3e-6$ with a batch size of $128$ for 150k steps, resulting in better $\le2$ step image generation than in the original paper \cite{luo2023latent}.
+The inference time for this 2-step LCM for a $1024^2$ image is around $0.15$ seconds on an A100.

 \paragraph{Architecture of Surrogate Reward} Regarding the architecture of the surrogate reward, we use the UNet's down- and mid-block of the pre-trained \href{https://huggingface.co/segmind/Segmind-Vega}{Segmind-Vega} (a diffusion model distilled from SDXL) as the backbone and use stacks of (4 by 4 convolution with stride 2, group normalization \cite{wu2018group} with 32 groups, SiLU activation \cite{elfwing2018sigmoid}), similar to SDXL-Lightning \cite{lin2024sdxl}, and a linear layer on top of them to produce the final scalar output of $\mathcal{R}_{\psi}(\mathbf{z}, \mathbf{c})$.
 During both the pre-training stage and the fine-tuning stage, we update all parameters involved in the surrogate model (no frozen weights).